pishoyg/coptic/README.md

 ##### Technical Guidelines

-Our experience collecting images have taught us a few lessons.
+Our experience collecting images has taught us a few lessons.
 We tend to follow the following guidelines when we search for pictures:

 1. Each image ends up being resized to a width of 300 pixel and a height